Approximation algorithms for the normalizing constant of Gibbs distributions

-Section~\ref{SEC:algorithm} describes the overall structure of the algorithm and shows how to obtain a good cooling schedule.
-Section~\ref{SEC:analysis} then analyzes the relative variance of the pieces of the algorithm.
-The next section then describes how to build a randomized approximation algorithm that uses the number of samples given in (\ref{EQN:samples}).
-Section~\ref{SEC:variations} then considers some variations and extensions of the algorithm and how the number of samples needed changes.
+Section~\ref{SECalgorithm} describes the overall structure of the algorithm and shows how to obtain a good cooling schedule.
+Section~\ref{SECanalysis} then analyzes the relative variance of the pieces of the algorithm in order to prove Theorem~\ref{THMintro}.

-\section{The Algorithm}
+\section{The algorithm}

 Let $q = \ln(Z(0)/Z(\beta))$.
-Then to obtain an approximation within a factor of $1 + \epsilon$ of $Z(0)/Z(\beta)$, it is necessary to obtain an approximation of $q$ within an additive factor of $\ln(1 + \epsilon)$.
-The main algorithm consists of the following pieces. \begin{enumerate} \item{Obtain an initial estimate of $q$.} \item{Obtain a well balanced cooling schedule.} \item{Use the well balanced schedule with the paired product estimator.} \end{enumerate}
+Then to obtain an approximation within a factor of $1 + \varepsilon$ of $Z(0)/Z(\beta)$, it is necessary to obtain an approximation of $q$ within an additive factor of $\ln(1 + \varepsilon)$.
+The main algorithm consists of the following pieces: \begin{longlist}[(3)] \item[(1)]{obtain an initial estimate of $q$;} \item[(2)]{obtain a well-balanced cooling schedule;} \item[(3)]{use the well-balanced schedule with the paired product estimator.} \end{longlist}